tomfieber/tomfieber.github.io/docs/references/cheatsheets/NoSQL/index.md

 # NoSQL Injection

+Most of these notes were taken from online sources and/or courses.
+I'm not that smart to come up with all this on my own.
+The primary source was PortSwigger.
+Check out their [NoSQL Injection learning path](https://portswigger.net/web-security/learning-paths/nosql-injection) on the Web Security Academy.

 There are two different types of NoSQL injection:

 - Syntax injection - This occurs when you can break the NoSQL query syntax, enabling you to inject your own payload.
 The methodology is similar to that used in SQL injection.
 However the nature of the attack varies significantly, as NoSQL databases use a range of query languages, types of query syntax, and different data structures.